Login

 Automatic logout

-When you login into your vault you can read (and change) all containing credentials.
+When you log in to your vault you can read (and change) all containing credentials.
 If you are done you should lock the app or logout from your vault.
 That ensures that subsequent (unauthorized) usage of the app requires to login again.
 Also after x minutes of inactivity the app locks itself to prevent unauthorized access.
 This can be configured in the Settings among other things.